 So the elephant in the room – and the topic of this online journey – is how to finance these companies.
 You cannot rethink ownership without having to rethink financing.
 Talking about ownership means talking about money and power – and steward-ownership effectively rethinks the relationship between money and power.
 So what does this mean for investments into these companies or companies that potentially want to move towards steward-ownership in the future?

-Steward-ownership-aligned financing is defined as a way of financing where the quality of the investment (how the investment is structured) and the relationship between the company are designed so investors become financing partners of the company while:
+Steward-ownership-aligned financing is defined as a way of financing in which both the quality of the investment (how the investment is structured) and the relationship between the company are designed so investors become financing partners of the company, while:

 Thus, the relationship between the financing partner and the company is defined by: